-- A partition V = V1 ∪ ... ∪ Vnb is constructed using row products aTiak between different rows of A that express the level of orthogonality between the rows; - if $a_i^T a_k$ is large then i and k are assigned to different vertex sets.
+- A partition V = V1 ∪ ... ∪ Vnb is constructed using row products aTiak between different rows of A that express the level of orthogonality between the rows; - if $a_i^T a_k$ is large then i and k (very similar pattern) are assigned to the same vertex set.